hynek/argon2-cffi/docs/installation.md

 ### Wheels

 Binary [wheels](https://pythonwheels.com) for macOS, Windows, and Linux are provided on [PyPI] by [argon2-cffi-bindings].
-With a recent-enough *pip* and *setuptools*, they should be used automatically.
+With a recent-enough *pip* they should be used automatically.

 ### Source Distribution